Mortgage Foreclosures – Creditor Representation

 Our firm is experienced in mortgage foreclosures.
-We represent both creditors (mortgagees) who bring the foreclosure action and debtors (mortgagors) who either contest the action or preemptively bring suit against the creditor.
+We usually represent creditors (mortgagees) who bring the foreclosure action to sell the security to pay the indebtedness.

 The Master In Equity usually retains jurisdiction, after the foreclosure sale and award of deficiency judgment, to preside over supplemental proceedings brought by the creditor’s attorney to collect the monies owed under the deficiency judgment.